akirose/youtube-summarizer/README.md

 # YouTube Video Summarizer

 A web application that summarizes YouTube videos and allows users to navigate to specific timestamps.
-The application has a clean, Google-like interface with both frontend and backend components, and uses OpenAI's GPT-4o-mini model for generating summaries.
+The application has a clean, Google-like interface with both frontend and backend components, and uses OpenAI API for generating summaries.

 ## Features